Online advertising is a must if you want to accelerate your revenue growth, and the advantages cannot be ignored.

 1. Search Advertising

 The most common form of online advertising is PPC search advertising.
 In the world of online advertising and PPC, search is still considered the golden child.
 Why?
 Because the intent of your audience is super high.

 Users type in what they want into a search bar such as Google, Bing, or Amazon, and the results that are thrown back to them are (should be) totally relevant.
 Since the user has consciously searched for the said product or service, it’s safe to assume that they are in the market for it.

-Speaking of which, you can even target specific users who are signalling activity of being ‘in-market’ for your products or services.
+Speaking of which, a major advantage of PPC advertising is that you can even target specific users who are signalling activity of being ‘in-market’ for your products or services.

 For instance, if somebody who is not into photography starts to search regularly for cameras, DSLR, camera tripods, and other similar products, they will be categorised as being in-market.

 If the user is into photography as a passion, profession, or hobby, it’s safe to assume that their search habits will contain searches around these terms.
 Those users will be placed into an ‘affinity’ group.

 As you can see from my search above for ‘best DSLRs to buy 2019’, the results at the top of the page (known as ‘above the fold’) is dominated by online advertising.
 This search term isn’t even product specific, and yet I see ads before I see the position zero snippet from Digital Camera World.